-- As a rule, the trait of laziness is global, meaning it affects many facets of home and school life.
-So if your homeschool child is a lazy writer, chances are he’s lazy in other areas too.
+- As a rule, the trait of laziness is global, affecting many facets of home and school life.
+So if your homeschool child is a lazy writer, there’s a good chance laziness manifests in other areas too.

-- Laziness robs kids of a sense of accomplishment, feelings of self-worth, and motivation to improve themselves.
+- Laziness robs kids of a sense of accomplishment and motivation to improve themselves.
 How can they learn anything or pick up a new skill or develop a talent if they’re too lazy to get up and do something?

 - Some kids, especially perfectionists, use laziness to skirt around their fear of failure.
 By not completing assignments, for example, they avoid those feelings of inadequacy: If I don’t do my work at all, there’s no writing for Mom to criticize.